biocommons/biocommons.github.io/docs/contributing.md

 - Documentation: markdown, with diagrams in mermaid and diagrams.net (aka drawio), in code repo.
 - Development: VS Code, with recommended setup for embedded mermaid and drawings.net support

+## Ways to Contribute

+- Write code
+- Triage and respond to issues
+- Clarify features to be developed
+- Update documentation
+- Help to update and release seqrepo and uta

 ## Repos

 - All packages use the Apache License, 2.1.